maryia-galetskaya/test-task-Codabrasoft/test_task/README.md

 # Most Popular Genres API

-This is a Flask-based REST API that provides the most popular movie genres for a given year.
+This is a Flask-based REST API that provides the most popular genres of movies that were released in a given year.

 ## Requirements

 The following dependencies are required to run the application:

-- Flask==2.1.0
-- pandas==1.3.4
-- os
+- Flask==2.2.3
-- datetime
+- pandas==2.0.0

 ## Installation